-The CCPA is a law that initially went into effect in 2020 and was subsequently amended.
-The CCPA gives California consumers various rights in their personal private information that certain companies collect and use in the course of business.
-Responsibilities for entities that are Covered and non-Covered Businesses (defined below) are different.
-Obligations of non-Covered Businesses and penalties for non-compliance are explained in CALIFORNIA CONSUMER PRIVACY ACT (Part 2).
+The CCPA is a law that went into effect on January 1, 2020 that gives California consumers various rights in their personal private information that certain companies collect and use in the course of business.
+Responsibilities for entities that are Covered and not Covered Businesses (defined below) are different.
+Obligations of Not Covered Businesses and penalties for non-compliance are explained in CALIFORNIA CONSUMER PRIVACY ACT (Part 2).

-What does the CCPA protect?
+What does CCPA protect?

-The CCPA protects the "personal information" of any natural person who resides in California.
+The law protects the "personal information" of any natural person who resides in California.
 Personal information is defined as any data that could reasonably be associated or linked with a household or consumer.
 This could broadly include names, addresses, email addresses, social security numbers, bank details, employment details, IP addresses, purchasing history, and any inferences drawn from other information to create a consumer profile.
-The CCPA does not distinguish between electronic records and other forms of records, so even paper files could be subject to the CCPA.
-Notably, personal information does not include information that is publicly available, deidentified, or aggregated.
+CCPA does not distinguish between electronic records and other forms of records, so even paper files fall under CCPA protection.